 The project “Forests on Blackboards (FoB): extending and improving location-specific

 environmental education in Thailand’s schools, for biodiversity conservation”, sponsored by KNCF, will conclude in March 2022.
-The current project proposal builds on the FoB project, particularly by expanding the online learning platform, developed by that project.
+The current project proposal builds upon the FoB project, particularly by expanding the online learning platform, developed through that project.

 (2) The name and address of the Japanese entity that made the